SextonCJ/CarDamageMaskRCNN/README.md

 - __example_images.ipynb__ shows images tested on unseen data, alongside original data

 - __map_size.ipynb__ shows example of comparing map size of damage against original object detection (car).
 This could be used to calculate overall cost of damage

-### Input Images and JSON vector annotations

-The train and val subdirecories contain images and the via_region_data.json returned from annotation.
-The via_region_data.json must match exactly the jpeg files.

-### Trained Weights Files:

-In Subdirectory 'logs'

-This directory contains the output of training for car damage instance segmentation.
-There is one directory for each experiment, with one weights file per epoch per the directory.
-The weights files are very large (~250MB) and therefore they are not included with this repo.

-### Examlpe images